stcarrez/ada-ado/docs/Tutorial.md

 The factory can be initialized by giving a URI string that identifies the driver and the information to connect to the database.
-Once created, the factory return session objects to connect to that database.
+Once created, the factory returns a session object to connect to that database.
 To connect to another database, another factory is necessary.

 To get access to a MySQL database, the factory could be initialized as follows: